Deadly church bus crash: What we know now

 UVALDE COUNTY, TX - Thirteen people were killed and two were injured in a crash Wednesday afternoon between a church bus and a pickup truck, according to the Texas Department of Public Safety.

 The bus was carrying senior members of First Baptist Church in New Braunfels.
 Only one victim inside the bus has survived the crash while the other 13 have died.
-The driver of the truck that crashed also survived but is listed in critical condition at a local hospital.
+Both are listed in fair condition at local hospitals.

-RELATED: AP: Callers saw pickup driving erratically prior to crash that claimed 13
+On Friday, calls to local county sheriff's offices reveal that a witness, Jody Kuchler, reported seeing the truck that crashed into the church bus driving erratically.
+Kuchler even recorded video on a cell phone of the truck swerving all across the highway before the deadly crash.

-The Associated Press is reporting that law enforcement officials in two Texas counties say they received phone calls about a person in a white pickup truck driving erratically shortly before the deadly collision.
+RELATED: Compelling audio of emergency calls prior to deadly church bus crash released

 Pastor Brad McLean said his congregation is in shock following the crash, but "finds peace" knowing his "members are with the Lord."